dain20000222/Author_verification/BERT_model_card.md

 Mean pooling is employed to average the embeddings while considering the attention mask, ensuring that only the relevant tokens contribute to the final representation.
 The resultant vector pass through a dense layer, culmulating a distnace metric that informs the likelihood of shared authorship.
 Finally, the sigmoid function condenses this into a binary output reflecting the authorship similarity.
-This model is based upon a BERT model that was fine-tuned on 60K pairs of  training text data.

 - **Developed by:** Da In Kim and Minjun Choi